Sadaf-khan61/SafeHer/README.md

 🔗 **[https://safeher-a-women-saftey-app.onrender.com](https://safeher-a-women-saftey-app.onrender.com)**

-⚠️ **Note:** The app is hosted on Render's free tier.
-It may take 30–50 seconds to load on first visit as the server spins up from sleep.
+⚠️ **Note:** This project is currently under development.
+Some features are still being worked on and improvements are being made regularly.
+Stay tuned for updates!

 ---